j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

 ### QiGong Tai Chi Chuan and Standing Meditations

 There are a series of standing meditations in Qigong and Tai Chi called ‘standing post’ or [Zhan Zhuang](https://en.wikipedia.org/wiki/Zhan_zhuang), or ‘warrior postures’..
-Many in qi gong and internal martial arts have been doing these for centuries.
+Many in qigong and internal martial arts have been doing these for centuries.
 You maintain a certain posture and try to relax any non essential muscles by scanning the body and intending for each section to relax.
 The more you relax the heavier you can feel yourself become and the more weight goes into your thighs.
 The added benefit is that you also strengthen postural muscles.
 Basically you learn to let go of what you don’t need and strengthen what you do.
 It also helps to correct muscle imbalances.
 It creates a positive feedback loop that allows you to relax further and further and increases your energy levels as well as the flow of the energy.
 The less tension, the less blockage to your energy.
 The less baggage you have to carry.

 ### Feeling Your Feelings

 There’s no getting around your feelings.
 Whatever you resist persists.
 One of the best things about qigong is that in the advanced stages, it gives you a framework for preparing the body to emotionally release.
-Qi Gong will help build up and circulate your energy and bring emotions to the surface, and then a specific section called ‘Five Animal Play’ teaches you how to express them..
-In the same way pressure must be in a hose before you can turn on the spigot and water will come out, qi gong helps build up the pressure as well as release.
+Qigong will help build up and circulate your energy and bring emotions to the surface, and then a specific section called ‘Five Animal Play’ teaches you how to express them..
+In the same way pressure must be in a hose before you can turn on the spigot and water will come out, qigong helps build up the pressure as well as release.
 In other systems I’ve tried, usually they have one or the other but not both.

 ## Diet